Gordon Ramsay: Legal proceedings

-Public image and reception
+Public image

 Personality

 Ramsay's reputation is built upon his goal of culinary perfection, which is associated with winning three Michelin stars.
 His mentor, Marco Pierre White, noted that he is highly competitive.godwratherror (2012).
-"Michelin Stars The Madness of Perfection" Since the airing of Boiling Point, which followed Ramsay's quest of earning three Michelin stars, the chef has also become infamous for his fiery temper and use of expletives.
+"Michelin Stars The Madness of Perfection" Since the airing of Boiling Point, which followed Ramsay's quest of earning three Michelin stars, Ramsay has also become infamous for his fiery temper and use of expletives.
 Ramsay once famously ejected food critic A. A. Gill, whose dining companion was Joan Collins, from his restaurant, leading Gill to state that "Ramsay is a wonderful chef, just a really second-rate human being."
-Ramsay admitted in his autobiography that he did not mind if Gill insulted his food, but a personal insult he was not going to stand for.
+Ramsay stated in his autobiography that he did not mind if Gill insulted his food, but would not tolerate a personal insult.
 Ramsay has also had confrontations with his kitchen staff, including one incident that resulted in the pastry chef calling the police.
 A 2005 interview reported Ramsay had retained 85% of his staff since 1993.
 Ramsay attributes his management style to the influence of previous mentors, notably chefs Marco Pierre White and Guy Savoy, and his father-in-law, Chris Hutcheson.

 Ramsay's ferocious temper has contributed to his media appeal in both the United Kingdom and the United States, where his programmes are produced.
 MSN Careers featured an article about television's worst bosses, which listed Ramsay as the only non-fictional boss.
 They cited his frequent loss of his temper and his harsh critiques, notably when he picks on something other than cooking ability, such as calling someone a "chunky monkey".

-Although Ramsay often mocks the French, one of his most trusted maîtres d'hôtel, Jean-Baptiste Requien (Royal Hospital Road), is French and Ramsay also speaks fluent French from his time in Paris.
+Although Ramsay often mocks the French, one of his most trusted maîtres d'hôtel, Jean-Baptiste Requien (Royal Hospital Road), is French, and Ramsay also speaks fluent French from his time in Paris.
+As of 2023, one of his final goals as a chef and restaurateur is to earn the third Michelin Star for Le Pressoir d'Argent, a French restaurant in France.

 In November 2007, Ramsay installed 29-year-old Clare Smyth as head chef at his three-Michelin-starred flagship restaurant on Royal Hospital Road.
 Smyth is the second high-profile appointment of a female chef by Ramsay, after Angela Hartnett.
-Smyth was the first female three-Michelin-starred; she moved on to start her own restaurant in 2017.

-Ramsay has been criticised for his frequent use of strong language on his programmes, first by British celebrity cook Delia Smith, then, in relation to Ramsay's Kitchen Nightmares, by a member of the Federal Parliament of Australia.
+Smyth was the first three-Michelin-starred woman; she moved on to start her own restaurant in 2017.
+Ramsay has been criticised for his frequent use of strong language on his programmes, first by British celebrity cook Delia Smith, then, in relation to Ramsay's Kitchen Nightmares, by Australian Senator Cory Bernardi, who introduced a motion in the Senate to investigate broadcast standards as a result.
 In his autobiography, Ramsay himself said he was unaware of the extent of his swearing until he watched an episode of Boiling Point.
 While he stated he did not have a problem with it, "Mum was appalled".